Effectively Detect and Manage Oral Disease

 When you first visit one of our offices, we may take 3D scans to assess your bone and soft tissue health of the mouth and face.
 In many cases, we will perform a biopsy.
 This involves taking a small sample of the growth or affected tissues to perform a diagnosis.
 When performing a biopsy, we will use local anesthesia to numb the area.
 In addition to local anesthesia, our oral surgeons offer many options for anesthesia and sedation that you can choose from when undergoing treatment.

 The results of the biopsy will determine if the lesion is cancerous (malignant) or non-cancerous (benign).
 Treatment will vary depending on the type of oral disease and its stage of progression.
 Some infections can be managed with antibiotics or antifungal medications.
 Benign cysts or tumors may simply be removed, preventing the disease from spreading and getting rid of the pathology altogether.

 Some conditions, like fever blisters or cold sores caused by the herpes simplex virus, can be managed with medications, but they will never fully go away.
 Oral cancer treatment can vary, and may include medications, oral surgery, radiation, chemotherapy, and others.

 According to the World Health Organization, 30–50% of all cancers, including oral cancer, is preventable by avoiding tobacco, limiting alcohol consumption, maintaining a healthy weight and diet, performing regular self-exams, and practicing good oral hygiene.
+Remember that oral cancer or disease can happen to anyone.
 If you suspect the presence of oral cancer or disease, contact Kentuckiana Oral Maxillofacial and Dental Implant Surgery for an appointment with one of our skilled oral surgeons.
 The faster these conditions are treated, the better the overall outcome.